 Have you considered how asking and responding to questions, reveals the state of your brain.
 How so?

 Leaders say learners don’t understand new ideas.
 Learners say leaders rarely offer new ideas.
 I say that play packs the punch to boost brainpower for a new innovation era.
 That’s why you’ll want to check back soon for the debut of FUNUDERSTAND – an Online simulation game based on play.

 Two-footed questions drive curiosity and they can even convert ordinary minds into expert problem solvers?
 You’d likely agree that most people tend to ask questions with predictable answers.
 But add a second foot to your question and watch how it suddenly draws from both sides of the human brain for dynamic and surprising responses.
 How so?

 1. Ask – don’t tell.
 What if you were to ask one innovative question to a leader you encounter?
 What if you held back a strong opinion, in favor of learning from others today?
 Imagine the ground-breaking results for innovative workplace solutions you pioneer.
-Yet experts remind us how innovation loses because leaders remain locked [...]
+Great solutions often span right and left brain hemispheres, through an [...]

 New research on right brainpowered innovation shows a pathway of possibilities for leaders ready to take the leap, says researcher Ibrahim Senay.
 Savants point to enormous innovative opportunities that come with right brain leadership.
 The key is to short circuit rusty approaches, in favor of practices that segue into innovative pathways forward.
 How so?
 Question, [...]

 Are your meetings brain draining, or brain powering?
 The idea is to engage both sides of the brain, to increase innovation.
 See innovative meetings e-handbook here for dozens of practical strategies that bring meetings alive where you work.
 Respond either yes or no to each survey question and then check scores against brainpowered answers [...]